WebGateConsultingAG/AzureTabelUtils/README.md

 ```

 ## TypedAzureTableClient
-The TypedAzureTableClient is a Decorator to the AzurTableClient.
-The main purpose is to extend conversion from and to the defined Entity with the capability for complex entities, arrays and IEnumerable.
-The client can be initalized via ExtendAzureTableClientService or direct in the code, using the following pattern.
+The TypedAzureTableClient is a decorator to the AzureTableClient.
+The main purpose is to extend conversion from and to the defined entity with the capability for complex entities, arrays and IEnumerable's.
+The client can be initialized via ExtendAzureTableClientService or direct in the code, using the following pattern.

 Get the client from the service:
 ```c#
 var typedTableClient = _extendedTableService.GetTypedTableClient<MyPoco>();
 ```

-Initialize Inline:
+Initialize inline:
 ```c#
 var connectionString = "MY_STRING"; //String to Azure Storage Account V2 var tableClient = new TableClient(connectionString, "MyPoco"); // From Azure.Data.Table